dshetty100/MechaCar_Statistical_Analysis/README.md

 ### Summary Statistics on Suspension Coils

-Thr table below the suspension coil’s PSI continuous variable across all manufacturing lots
+Thr table below shows the summary statistics (mean, median, variance, and standard deviation) for the suspension coil’s PSI for all manufacturing lots (Lot1, Lot2, and Lot3).
 ![Suspension Coil Total Summary](Images/summary_suspension_coil.png)

-The table below shows the following PSI metrics for each lot: mean, median, variance, and standard deviation.
+The table below shows the summary statistics (mean, median, variance, and standard deviation) for the suspension coil’s PSI for each individual lot.
 ![Suspension Coil Lot Summary](Images/lot_summary_suspension_coil.png)

-* While the overall variance, as shown in the Total Summary data above, is under 100 psi and meets specifications, there is a problem with one of the individual lots.
-As shown in the Lot Summary stats, the variance for Lot 3 is well over the acceptable threshold, at 170.28.
+* The overall variance, as shown in the total summary statistics for all lots above, is under 100 psi and meets specifications.
+However, as shown in the summary statistics table for individual lot, the variance for Lot 3 is 170.28, which is significantly high and well over the acceptable threshold.

 ### T-Tests on Suspension Coils
 Suspension Coils Cumulative T-test